-Now everyone has a pesto recipe, and I’m not reinventing the wheel here.
-But a lot of my recipes require pesto, so I have to add it here.
-Basil pesto with walnuts is a really easy thing to make, and honestly never bought one already made.
+Everyone has a pesto recipe, and I’m not reinventing the wheel here.
+But many of my recipes require pesto, so I have to add it here.
+Basil pesto with walnuts is a straightforward thing to make, and honestly never bought one already made.
 But to me, the most difficult part is drying the basil.
 Pesto will not be ok if the basil you use is wet.
 And it takes an awful lot of time, even after using a salad spinner, to completely dry.

 Basil pesto with walnuts, feel free to freestyle this recipe

 This is what I do all the time.
-I mix and match and modify that I almost never have the same thing twice.
-You can use any nuts or pine nuts, I’m just a little bit wary about the latter because they all come from China and not sure they are ok.
-But I love to make pesto with walnuts and I have a separate recipe with pistachio (which I will post soon).
+I mix and match and modify that I rarely have the same thing twice.
+You can use any nuts or pine nuts.
+I’m just a bit wary about the latter because they all come from China and are not sure they are ok.
+But I love to make pesto with walnuts, and I have a separate recipe with pistachio (which I will post soon).
 Re-garlic – traditional pesto has garlic snap sometimes I like that, but I don’t always add it.

 More pesto recipes